 TR 22.843 captures the outcome of the SA1 Rel-19 study FS_UAV_Ph3, aiming at identifying additional use cases of UAV and identifies potential requirements to improve 5G system's support of UAV applications, drone operations and management.

-Use cases involve UAV detection, supporting UAV pre-flight preparation, Geofencing for Visual Line-of-Sight UAV missions scenario, network-assisted UAV DAA.
-3GPP network as an information source to the UTM,supporting UAV inflight operations .

-Requirements involves detect a connected UE as airborne, monitor and predict network conditions (e.g. bitrate, latency, reliability) along the UAV continuous geographic path.
+Requirements involves detect a connected UE as airborne, monitor and predict network conditions and QoS (e.g. bitrate, latency, reliability) along the UAV continuous geographic path for the expected duration of the flight (e.g. at a particular time).